Popular related searches

 Personal Functionality

-If mobile devices are personal, then the functions they deliver should be personal too.
+If mobile devices are personal, the functions they deliver should also be personal.
 Make them fun, make them customizable and make them integral to your users’ lives.
 Getting tasks done doesn’t need to be a chore.

 Consider the Context of Use